FoxoTech/methylprep/README.md

 ### Other commands

-The methylprep cli provides these top-level commands:
+The methylprep cli provides these top-level commands, which make it easier to use GEO datasets:

-- `process` the main function: processing methylation data from `idat` files.
+- `process` is the main function for processing methylation data from `idat` files.
 Covered already.
-- `sample_sheet` to find/read/validate a sample sheet and output its contents
 - `download` download and process public data sets in NIH GEO or ArrayExpress collections.
 Provide the public Accession ID and it will handle the rest.
+- `beta_bake` combines `download`, `meta_data`, and file format conversion functions to produce a package that can be processed (with `process`) or loaded with `methylcheck.load` for analysis.
+- `sample_sheet` will find/read/validate/create a sample sheet for a data set, or display its contents This is part of `process` and be applied using the `--no_sample_sheet` flag.
+- `alert` scan GEO database and construct a CSV / dataframe of sample meta data and phenotypes for all studies matching a keyword
 - `composite` download a bunch of datasets from a list of GEO ids, process them all, and combine into a large dataset
-- `alert` scan GEO database and construct a CSV / dataframe of sample meta data and phenotypes for all studies matching a keyword
+- `meta_data` will download just the meta data for a GEO dataset and convert it to a samplesheet CSV

 ### `download`